UpCloudLtd/upcloud-cli/README.md

 ## Examples

-Every command has a help included and you can find all its options just by adding `-h` at the end of the command, like `upctl network list -h`.
+Every command has a help included and you can find all its options by adding `-h` at the end of the command, like `upctl network list -h`.
 Below, you'll find a few common commands that have many other available options as well.

 ### Create a new server